 4.2 Architecture Overview for Web Application

 Figure 2: Platform Architecture Diagram for Web Application

 Application Layer:

 Application Layer constitutes all the User Interface related things which will be rendered by the Fabric.
-It also includes the SDKs and the other Libraries used for the UI.
+It also includes the SDKs, and the other Libraries used for the UI.
 Generated Interface:

 Generated interfaces aim is to improve performance, flexibility, and the developer experience, particularly when dealing with native modules and rendering UI components.